 1. ClearFeed

 ClearFeed is a helpdesk system that works inside Slack.
 It is made for teams who use Slack for support.
 It turns Slack messages into tracked tickets.
 Your team never needs to switch to another app.
-It also connects Slack to your other tools like Zendesk or Jira.
-It shares updates between them.
-This keeps everyone on the same page.
+It also connects Slack to project management tools like Jira, ClickUp, Linear, Asana & Github - and also enables Slack ticketing for existing ticketing platforms like Zendesk, ClickUp, Linear or Intercom.
+The pricing model is unique and usage based pricing lends itself to collaborative support by large teams like Engineering or startups without dedicated Support teams.

 Best for: